-An interdisciplinary team of climate researchers from the Priestley International Centre for Climate attended the Leeds Youth Strike for Climate on 15 February and ran a stall called “Ask a Climate Researcher”.
+An interdisciplinary team of climate researchers from the Priestley International Centre for Climate attended the Leeds Youth Strike for Climate on 15 February 2019 with a stall called ‘Ask a Climate Researcher’.
 The team answered people’s questions face to face, and we also collected and logged the questions so that we could provide answers for other young people who might have similar questions.

 If you have climate change questions you want answered, please email us.